MrHraza/Celestial-Crafts/Documentation/Readme/README.md

 <br>

 **header**
-- This contains a navigation element in the form of a menu, when using on a tablet or a mobile device this changes to a drop-down menu.
+- This contains a navigation element in the form of a menu.
+When browsing the website on a tablet or a mobile device this changes to a drop-down menu.

-**Easy desserts section on homepage**
+**Products page**
-- Features an accordian, this dropped-down segment shows the recipe of the dessert.
+- Features a catalogue of products.

-**Contact page**
+**Checkout page**
-- Features a contact form.
+- Features a Stripe element.

 **User accounts**
-- Sign up, login and leave your recipes/comments.
+- Sign up, login and create a profile.

-**Community page**
+**Store Manager**
-- Features a working comments section, where comments can be edited or deleted.
+- Once the store owner/admin logs in, additional menu links are accessable to add/edit/delete products.

 **footer with socials.**
 - Social links to website's social media platform.